Image size 1600x900. Swimmer practicing relaxed breathing in a lap pool.

 Key cues

-• Start exhaling as soon as your face is in the water.
+• Start a light exhale as soon as your face returns to the water.

-• Rotate the head with the body, keeping one goggle in.
+• Rotate to breathe with your body and keep one goggle in.

-• Keep the kick light so your breathing stays relaxed.
+• Keep the kick quiet so your breath control stays steady.

 Common mistakes

-• Holding the breath and then rushing the inhale.
+• Holding the breath, then rushing a big inhale.

-• Lifting the head instead of rotating to breathe.
+• Lifting the head forward instead of rotating to the side.

 Coaching tip